jaltekruse/mathquill/docs/Api_Methods.md

 (ADDED by DL)

-call with 'addRow' or 'addColumn' to add a row/column to the matrix at the current location
+call with 'addRow' or 'addColumn' to add a row/column to the matrix at the current location, or 'deleteRow' or 'deleteColumn' to delete a row/column.

 ## Note on Experimental Features